croblesm/Getting-started-SQLContainers/Demo_03/README.md

-# Demo 06 - SQL Server HA in Kubernetes
+# Demo 03 - Client connectivity

-* Check PVC and volume provisioned on Kubernetes
+* SQL Server folder structure on Linux
+* Using docker exec
+* Connect through bash (interactive terminal)
-* Connect to SQL Server to create new database
+* Exploring your SQL Server container
-* Simulate failure (delete pod)
+* Network connectivity
+* Connect using sqlcmd
 * Connect using Azure Data Studio
 * Get SQL Server instance and database properties
-* Browse Kubernetes dashboard

 # Questions?
 If you have questions or comments about this demo, don't hesitate to contact me at <crobles@dbamastery.com>